Group Size: Based on Minimum of 2 passengers

 Relax with three full days in the Serengeti, home to more than three million large mammals spread over vast endless plains.
 It is here that we may encounter the fascinating spectacle of the annual wildebeest migration, where one and a quarter million wildebeest trek in columns of up to forty kilometres long in search of grazing, drawing with them their predators and numerous other species of game.
 From January to March the herds can largely be found birthing their young in the southern area around Ndutu, before proceeding north through the centre and Western Corridor during June and July, eventually splitting to the west and north as they continue their way toward the Mara River.
 August to October sees dramatic river crossings which can only be considered Africa’s “greatest leap of faith”, before the herds return south in November to repeat this amazing instinctive procession all over again.
 (BLD)

-Day 7 - End of Serengeti Wilderness Tour
+Day 7 - End of Serengeti Wilderness Safari

 Today you will be transferred to the Serengeti Airstrip for your flight to Arusha.
 (BL)